Godzilla in popular culture: Video games

 The Rampage series of video games is heavily inspired by both the Godzilla and King Kong films.
 Players take control of gigantic monsters as they destroy all the buildings in a city and survive onslaughts of military forces.
 One of the monsters is a female lizard/dinosaur monster named Lizzie, who resembles and is clearly based on Godzilla.
 In an issue of Nintendo Power in an advertisement for the Rampage: World Tour game for the Game Boy Color, they give the reason why Lizzie is destructive.
 It is because she broke up with Godzilla and is taking her anger out on the world.

 The Pokémon series features Tyranitar, a Pokémon directly influenced by Godzilla.
 Its powered-up form, "Mega Tyranitar", bears an even greater resemblance to the King of Monsters, with similar body proportions.
-In addition, Pokemon Scarlet and Violet introduced two Pokemon based on kaiju.
-The first is the Paldea region's pseudo-legendary Pokemon, Baxcalibur, which evolves from Frigibax at Level 54 as a reference to how the first Godzilla movie came out in 1954.
+In addition, Pokémon Scarlet and Violet introduced two Pokémon based on kaiju.
+The first is the Paldea region's pseudo-legendary Pokémon, Baxcalibur, which evolves from Frigibax at Level 54 as a reference to how the first Godzilla movie came out in 1954.
 The other is Iron Thorns, a version of Tyranitar that comes from the future via time travel.
-It's appearance is based on Kaiju, like Tyranitar, but it may also reference the kaiju movies in Pokemon Black and White 2 that you can film at an in-game location called Pokestar Studios.
+Its appearance is based on Kaiju, like Tyranitar, but it may also reference the kaiju movies in Pokémon Black and White 2 that you can film at an in-game location called Pokestar Studios.

 Game designer Hideki Kamiya (known for games such as Resident Evil 2, Devil May Cry, Viewtiful Joe, Ōkami, Bayonetta and The Wonderful 101) said he loved Godzilla and Ultraman as a child.

 In Borderlands: The Pre-Sequel!
 "Iwajira", a boss in the game, gets his name from a combination of the word Iwa, which means "rock" in Japanese, and the end of the name Gojira, which is Godzilla's actual Japanese name.

 Godzilla, alongside King Kong, were added to Call of Duty: Warzone as a part of the limited time "Operation Monarch" game mode.
 In both Warzone and Call of Duty: Vanguard, a Godzilla themed bundle was released, including a skin for operator Shigenori Ota.

+Godzilla was added as a playable DLC character in Super Monkey Ball Banana Rumble in November 2024.An outfit based on Godzilla's appearance in the Monsterverse franchise was added to Fortnite Battle Royale in January 2025, as part of the Chapter 6 Season 1 Battle Pass.
+A playable boss was also featured as a game mechanic in the game in late January.